 In late 2013, two former Oppo employees started a new smartphone brand called OnePlus.
 Their vision was to make OnePlus phones the devices that ticked off every box Android fans needed: great design, powerful specs, the fastest and leanest software, and a low price.
 The dream became a reality in 2014 with the launch of the OnePlus One.

 Since then, OnePlus has moved up from its humble beginnings as an online-only niche smartphone maker to a literal global powerhouse.
-When you take a step back and realize it’s only been six short years it really is quite the achievement.
+When you take a step back and realize it’s been just under seven short years, it really is quite the achievement.

-With the launch of the newest OnePlus phones right around the corner, we thought we would lay out a thorough history of each major OnePlus device.
-From the OnePlus One to the OnePlus 7T Pro, they are all here.
+With the launch of the newest OnePlus phone right around the corner, we thought we would lay out a thorough history of each major OnePlus device.
+From the OnePlus One to the OnePlus 8 Pro, they are all here.

 Editor’s note: To keep things concise, we’ll be sticking to the core OnePlus phones.
 There have been subtle variants of some of the company’s devices that just aren’t unique enough to spend too much time on.

 It wouldn’t be surprising if every smartphone brand that’s started since 2014 has brought up the OnePlus One at meetings as an example of what they want to do.
 You couldn’t ask for a more successful launching pad for a brand.
 Simply put, all future OnePlus phones will be forever compared to this one.

 All in all, the One wasn’t too different from other Android phones of its time.
 However, it had a few things going for it that set it apart.
 The first is the software, which was, at launch, the Android-based Cyanogen OS, which forked off from the popular custom ROM known as CyanogenMod.
 Cyanogen OS was lean and developer-friendly, making it appealing to both Android tinkerers as well as general users who appreciate a bloat-free experience.